Models of Software Development Life Cycle: Importance of SDLC

 The advantages of the iterative model are as follows:

-• Software can develop quickly.
+• The software can develop quickly.

 • It is more flexible to change the software scope and requirements.